nikolovlazar/egghead-beginners-guide-nextjs/exercises/exercise-05--override-the-app-component/README.md

 # Exercise 05: Override the App Component

 ## Background
 Every page in Next.js is initialized by an `App` component.
-By default it's hidden (internal in Next.js), but we can override it to control the page page initialization if we want to:
+By default it's hidden (internal in Next.js), but we can override it to control the page initialization if we want to:
 - Persist layout between page changes
 - Keep state when navigating pages
 - Custom error handling